ulfschneider/ia-writer-letter/README.md

 ## How to use

 - In iA Writer, click the **play** button at the top right of the editor to open the preview pane.
-- At the bottom of the preview pane select the template use.
+- At the bottom of the preview pane select the template to use.
 Select **Letter**.
 - The selected template will be used for the printing of the text.